-Asbury Academy Dual Enrollment
+Asbury Academy Admissions

 Asbury Academy is an “Early Access to University” program for high school juniors and seniors.
 This program provides opportunities for high school seniors to take general education requirements at the University level (100- and some 200-level courses), enabling them to complete high school and earn University credit through dual enrollment.
 Students may participate in Asbury Academy during either both the fall and spring semesters (not during summer).